"Adversity presents itself in many forms and if a man does not master his circumstances then he is bound to be mastered by them."

-Essentially, this is a book about how to live life well.
-To its fullest.
-Regardless of the circumstances and without rumination on the past.
+Essentially, this is a book about how to live life well and to its fullest regardless of the circumstances and without ruminating on the past.
 As Alexander Rostov wisely observes, "…[I]magining what might happen if one's circumstances were different [is] the only sure route to madness."

 The elegant writing style certainly contributed to the impact this novel had on me.
-Eloquent witty prose, metaphors, aphorisms, and even sophisticated alliteration chapters names capture the reader from the very first page and enchant throughout the book.
+Eloquent witty prose, metaphors, aphorisms, and even sophisticated alliteration for chapter names capture the reader from the very first page and enchant throughout the book.

-I may never know the exact answer to why exactly this book was such a catalyst for transformation.
-Which is OK.
-The important part is that there is no one road to mindfulness.
+I may never know the exact answer as to why, exactly, this book was such a catalyst for transformation, and that is OK.
+The important part is that there is no single road to mindfulness.
 This awareness may come to you after practicing daily meditation, taking a trip to another country, listening to an inspiring lecture, or looking your child in the eye.
 It may come suddenly, or it may gradually develop – after all “...[L]ife does not proceed by leaps and bounds.
 It unfolds.”

-All you need to do is not to miss it.
-Not to brush it aside.
-Not to undermine this fragile subtle shift.
-And you do that by paying attention to the moment.
+All you need to do is not to miss it and not to brush it aside.
+Do not undermine this fragile, subtle shift.
+You do that by paying attention to the moment.
 Being in the moment with intent and curiosity – and without judgment.
-Approaching life like Count Alexander Rostov did in this magical novel.
+Approach life like Count Alexander Rostov did in this magical novel.